-Inflammation is caused by auto-immune signals designed to eliminate contaminants and toxins from the body.
+Inflammation is designed to protect the body and help eliminate contaminants and toxins.
 By increasing blood flow to a problem area, the body is rushing oxygen and resources to fight off whatever is putting the body at risk.
-Unfortunately, there are a number of reasons that the body can become confused and ‘send out the troops’ without due cause.
+Unfortunately, the body can become confused and ‘send out the troops’ without due cause.

 Inflammation is not only the cause for many of the symptoms listed above, which are uncomfortable, exhausting and (admittedly) irritating for everyone around.
-When inflammation is more than a temporary response and becomes a chronic state of being it can have serious negative effects on our pet’s health.
+When inflammation becomes a chronic state, it can have serious negative effects on our pet’s health.

-Chronic inflammation has been linked to numerous diseases, including cancer and degenerative diseases like osteoarthritis.
+Chronic inflammation has been linked to numerous diseases, including cancer and degenerative conditions like osteoarthritis.

-Probably the most frustrating part of trying to deal with your pets’ allergies is how difficult it can be to pinpoint the specific allergens that are causing our pets to suffer.
-Oftentimes it is a combination of different triggers as well as environmental factors like summer heat and humidity, which come together to create a perfect storm.
+Determining the specific trigger for an allergy outbreak can be challenging.
+Oftentimes the root cause is a combination of allergens as well as environmental factors like summer heat and humidity, all of which come together to create a perfect storm.